 How Hunting Binoculars Were Chosen For This Review

-I bought 14 highly recommended binoculars from multiple sources, at different price points, to test and review the best value binoculars for hunting.
+I bought 14 highly recommended binoculars from multiple sources across the web, at different price points, to test and review the best value binoculars for hunting.

 After researching hundreds of binoculars using multiple online sources and cross-referencing them, I decided to buy hunting binoculars where these multiple sources overlapped in recommendations.

-To keep these binoculars on a level playing field I chose to purchase 8×42 binoculars in most-cases.
+To keep these binoculars on a level playing field, I purchased 8×42 binoculars in most cases.
 But this review does cover some other sizes such as 9×45, 10×42, and 10X50 for further comparisons.

 How These Hunting Binoculars Were Scored